 Step 2: Find the Ceiling Joist

-Step 3: Install (and Check! ) |} the Mount
+Step 3: Install (and Check! ) ) |} the Mount

-Now, for your install.
-First, you have to pre-drill holes and utilize suitable lag bolts to attach the mounting. |} Then you have to test it out--before you really hang the swing.
-"Test it together with your full body weight by hanging on the bracket," he clarifies.
+Now, for the install.
+First, you need to pre-drill holes and use suitable lag bolts to attach the mounting. |} Then you need to test it out--yes, before you really hang on the swing.
+"Test it with your entire body weight by hanging the bracket," he explains.

-Step 4: Hang the Swing|}
+Measure 4: Hang the Swing|}